What is this apprenticeship?

 A previous apprentice said, “This is an educational opportunity that can’t be found in many places… but you need will and focus for it to go well.
 You will get out what you put into your time here.”

 A limited number of spots are available (1 or 2).
-Special consideration given to applicants who identify as women, people of color, and Native American / First Nations and GLBTQ are encouraged to apply.
+People who identify as women, people of color, Native American / First Nations and GLBTQ are encouraged to apply.

 What are the dates?